ChristerKnorborg/Cryptographic-Computing/handin2/README.md

 # Description #
 To solve the assignment, we made files with structs to represent the different entities of the protocol: Alice, Bob and the Dealer.
 The overall protocol can be seen in the "handin2.go"-file in the ComputeOTTTBloodTypeCompatability() function.
 To see the calculation of the different entities, navigate to the respective files.
-Furthermore, there is a utility file called "utils.go" with functionalities used throughout the other files - for example XOR methods, random numbers generations (though not cryptographically secure), and functionality from the previos assignment.
+Furthermore, there is a utility file called "utils.go" with functionalities used throughout the other files - for example XOR methods, random numbers generations (though not cryptographically secure), generation and shifting of the matrixes, and functionality from the previous assignment.